mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

 rebooted at any time.

-We briefly debated pre-emptively re-provisioning the Cassandra nodes anyway, but decided that it was better to just let the reboot happen - copying data is involved, so replacing these nodes is a bit time consuming.
-Since I was fortuitously in the Eastern time zone for Surge anyway, I would just get up just before the maintenance window started at 8AM local and gracefully stop Cassandra on the node about to be rebooted out of an over-abundance of caution.
+We briefly debated pre-emptively re-provisioning the Cassandra nodes anyway, but decided that it was better to just let the reboot happen.
+Copying data is time consuming, and the reboots were hours away.
+We would just get up just before the maintenance window started and gracefully stop Cassandra on the node about to be rebooted out of an over-abundance of caution.

 To minimize the amount of odd-hours activity, we decided to stop/start all the stateless nodes that were scheduled to be rebooted on our own terms, during